aki77/csb/README.md

 ## Code of Conduct

-Everyone interacting in the Kugiru project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/aki77/kugiru/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Csb project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/aki77/csb/blob/master/CODE_OF_CONDUCT.md).